randymesso/IOS-Portfolio/README.md

 <summary>🎨 Hobbies</summary>

 When I'm not coding, I enjoy:
-- Exploring new hiking trails and capturing nature photography
+- Playing/creating video games
-- Experimenting with new recipes in the kitchen, especially fusion cuisines
+- Being outdoors.
+Getting to see new places is always an experience!
-- Participating in local tech meetups and hackathons
+- Playing sports with friends
-- Reading science fiction novels and discussing them in my book club
+- Learning new skills, piano has been the recent topic of disscussion
 </details>

 ## Apps